304 North Cardinal St.

 There are a lot of different ways to make compost.
 Here is a step-by-step guide for how to compost using the most common method: aerobic outdoor composting.

-Step 1 of the composting process is to collect compostable materials.
+Step one of the composting process is to collect compostable materials.
 Start with fruit and vegetable scraps from the kitchen.
 Yard waste is another great source of organic matter for the compost heap.

 Good compost piles have a mixture of carbon-rich “brown” ingredients and nitrogen-rich “green” ingredients.
 Kitchen fruit and veggie scraps generally fall into the nitrogen-rich “green” category.
 Dried yard waste like autumn leaves, straw, and sawdust are considered carbon-rich “brown” materials.